 Methane is an incredibly potent greenhouse gas with a shorter atmospheric lifetime than CO2, but stronger climate forcing effects.
 It is a prime greenhouse gas emission from agricultural activities- mostly due to livestock production (methane is emitted from cow burps, farts, and manure).

 Do Now: Draw a picture of the carbon cycle (globally), and your school garden’s carbon cycle (locally).
 Do either individually or as whole class.
 Discuss where carbon is coming from and going to.
-Emphasize that we want carbon to go from the atmosphere back into the soil, where it belongs and grows healthy plants! (hint: carbon dioxide is an essential ingredient in photosynthesis).
+Emphasize that right now more carbon is being released from human activities than ever before, so the cycle is out of balance.
+We want carbon to go from the atmosphere back into the soil, where it belongs and grows healthy plants! (hint: carbon dioxide is an essential ingredient in photosynthesis).

 Mini Lesson: Sources of carbon emissions.
-Creating a timeline or visual of carbon emissions starting with the Industrial Revolution (include transportation emissions, electricity generation, agriculture, industrial activities, and residential energy use).
+Create a timeline or visual of carbon emissions starting with the Industrial Revolution and identifying modern sources of emissions (include transportation emissions, electricity generation, agriculture, industrial activities, and residential energy use).

-Sources of carbon emissions from agriculture: tilling the soil (discuss what this is), cow farts and manure (methane), fertilizer and pesticide production, transporting food over long distances, cutting down trees for agriculture (and other land use changes).
+Sources of carbon emissions from agriculture: tilling the soil (discuss what this is), cow farts and manure (methane), fertilizer and pesticide production (biggest source), transporting food over long distances, cutting down trees for agriculture (and other land use changes).

 Agriculture can either be a source of or a sink for carbon emissions, depending on how it is practiced.
 FAO 2017 report: "Agriculture has been partly responsible for climate change, but is also part of the solution.”

 U.S. terrestrial land carbon sink: estimated at 640-1,074 million tons CO2-equivalent, according to National Climate Assessment → lots more carbon can go back in the ground where it belongs!